DeityVengy/Star-Wars-Genesis-V4-Wabbajack/README.md

 3. Download and install Starfield HD Overhaul ESM

 <br />**Sound (IMPORTANT)**<br />
-1. Download Star Wars Music and Ambience Overhaul from [here](https://drive.google.com/drive/folders/1Sc8CSPkBWlUpbpyesai26M0n9GK3R9ZE?usp=drive_link) and **replace** the empty mod when installing.
+1. Download [Star Wars Music and Ambience Overhaul](https://drive.google.com/drive/folders/1Sc8CSPkBWlUpbpyesai26M0n9GK3R9ZE?usp=drive_link) and **replace** the empty mod when installing.
    Just to clarify, this is installed through MO2.
 The archive (unextracted) goes into the MO2 downloads folder.
 Then you right click and install it from the MO2 Downloads Tab.
 If you don't hear Star Wars Music while walking around cities/planets, then you installed this wrong.

 ## **IN-GAME SETUP**<br />